ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 Eventually this model will change and Master Nodes will no longer require a minimum balance to process the blockchain and add signatures, but there will be a small PoW-type problem in order to generate a valid PL entry, which will preclude a single entity from adding a large number of malicious nodes.

-The Ixiac concept enables Ixian users to generate currency by solving mathematical problems.
+Ixian enables users to generate currency by solving mathematical problems.
 The amount required is relatively simple to achieve even for old or low-cost hardware, yet sufficiently limiting if someone wishes to create many Master nodes at once.
-The Ixian blockchain doesn't require this work - it will keep moving on regardless based on the Ixian Consensus algorithm - but the option of PoW allows us to generate sufficient initial currency for the network to become viable to a wide range of users, and at the same time precludes us from needing to generate all those coins in the Genesis block.
-A beneficial side effect of this scheme is that Ixian's early adopters will get the most benefit from this system.
+The Ixian Blockchain doesn't require this work - it will keep moving on regardless based on the Ixian Consensus algorithm - but the option of PoW allows generating sufficient initial currency for the network to become viable to a wide range of users, and at the same time precludes us from needing to generate all those coins in the Genesis block.
+A beneficial side effect of this scheme is that IxiCash should be more evenly distributed between early adopters.

-A lot more details about how the Hybrid PoW and the block mining difficulty is calculated can be found in the [Ixian Hybrid PoW](https://projectixian.github.io/tech_docs/hybrid_pow.html) document.
+A lot more details about how the Ixiac Consensus Algorithm can be found in the [Ixiac](https://projectixian.github.io/tech_docs/ixiac.html) document.

-# 7. TIV Clients
+# 7. TIV/Light Clients

 TIV (Transaction Inclusion Verification) is a method through which light clients can check in a trustless system if their transaction was successfully included in the blockchain without having to download and verify the full DLT chain themselves.